CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/program-structure/documenting-your-code-with-xml.md

 ---
-title: Documentation de votre code avec le langage XML (Visual Basic) ms.date: 07/20/2015
+title: Documentation de votre code avec le langage XML ms.date: 07/20/2015
 helpviewer_keywords:
 - XML [Visual Basic], documenting code
 - XML comments, Visual Basic
 - Visual Basic code, documenting with XML ms.assetid: a0d35dc7-c5f9-4d74-92ff-a1c6f28d5235
-ms.openlocfilehash: 58c8716450fd8310b81050c86dc297c5b7527761
+ms.openlocfilehash: bdf0da7a8acc919e4a1d66b81e30c9ed912dd321
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524509"
+ms.locfileid: "74347439"
 ---
 # <a name="documenting-your-code-with-xml-visual-basic"></a>Documentation de votre code avec le langage XML (Visual Basic)

-Dans Visual Basic, vous pouvez documenter votre code à l’aide de XML
+In Visual Basic, you can document your code using XML

 ## <a name="xml-documentation-comments"></a>Commentaires de documentation XML

-Visual Basic offre un moyen simple de créer automatiquement la documentation XML pour les projets.
-Vous pouvez générer automatiquement un squelette XML pour vos types et membres, puis fournir des résumés, une documentation descriptive pour chaque paramètre et d’autres remarques.
-Avec l’installation appropriée, la documentation XML est automatiquement émise dans un fichier XML portant le même nom que votre projet et l’extension.
-Xml.
+Visual Basic provides an easy way to automatically create XML documentation for projects.
+You can automatically generate an XML skeleton for your types and members, and then provide summaries, descriptive documentation for each parameter, and other remarks.
+With the appropriate setup, the XML documentation is automatically emitted into an XML file with the same name as your project and the .xml extension.
 Pour plus d’informations, consultez [-doc](../../../visual-basic/reference/command-line-compiler/doc.md).

-Le fichier XML peut être consommé ou manipulé en tant que XML.
-Ce fichier se trouve dans le même répertoire que le fichier. exe ou. dll de sortie de votre projet.
+The XML file can be consumed or otherwise manipulated as XML.
+This file is located in the same directory as the output .exe or .dll file of your project.

-La documentation XML commence par `'''`.
+XML documentation starts with `'''`.
 Le traitement de ces commentaires présente certaines restrictions :

 - La documentation doit être dans un format XML correct.
-Si le XML n’est pas bien formé, un avertissement est généré et le fichier de documentation contient un commentaire indiquant qu’une erreur a été rencontrée.
+If the XML is not well formed, a warning is generated and the documentation file contains a comment saying that an error was encountered.

 - Les développeurs sont libres de créer leur propre jeu de balises.
-Il existe un ensemble recommandé de balises (voir « sections connexes » dans cette rubrique).
+There is a recommended set of tags (see "Related Sections" in this topic).
 Certaines des balises recommandées ont des significations spéciales :

   - La balise \<param> est utilisée pour décrire les paramètres.
 Quand elle est utilisée, le compilateur vérifie que le paramètre existe et que tous les paramètres sont décrits dans la documentation.
-Si la vérification échoue, le compilateur émet un avertissement.
+If the verification fails, the compiler issues a warning.

   - L’attribut `cref` peut être joint à n’importe quelle balise pour fournir une référence à un élément de code.
 Le compilateur vérifie l’existence de cet élément de code.
-Si la vérification échoue, le compilateur émet un avertissement.
-Le compilateur respecte également les instructions de `Imports` lors de la recherche d’un type décrit dans l’attribut `cref`.
+If the verification fails, the compiler issues a warning.
+The compiler also respects any `Imports` statements when looking for a type described in the `cref` attribute.

-  - La balise \<summary > est utilisée par IntelliSense dans Visual Studio pour afficher des informations supplémentaires sur un type ou un membre.
+  - The \<summary> tag is used by IntelliSense in Visual Studio to display additional information about a type or member.

 ## <a name="related-sections"></a>Rubriques connexes

-Pour plus d’informations sur la création d’un fichier XML avec des commentaires de documentation, consultez les rubriques suivantes :
+For details on creating an XML file with documentation comments, see the following topics:

 - [-doc](../../../visual-basic/reference/command-line-compiler/doc.md)